Applying for design registration in other countries

-Using an agent to file an international design application to WIPO is not a requirement.
-It may nevertheless be wise to obtain professional assistance if you are not familiar with design law or if you do not have much time to keep track of the application process.
+Using an agent or attorney to file an international design application to WIPO is not a requirement.
+It may however be wise to obtain professional assistance if you are not familiar with design law or if you do not have much time to keep track of the application process.

 Applying through the Hague System via the Norwegian Industrial Property Office

 You can also file an application for international design registration via the Norwegian Industrial Property Office.
 To do so, you must complete the application form DM/1 on the WIPO website in block capitals, print it out, sign it and submit to us together with pictures of the design.
 We will check that the application has been correctly completed and forward it to WIPO.

 You will have to pay a forwarding charge for this, and we will send you an invoice with a payment period of 14 days.
 If you do not pay the invoice within this period, we will not treat the international application for design registration as having been received.

 By filing an application for an EU design, you can obtain registration in all the member states of the EU.
 The EEA countries are not covered by this.
 Anyone who is resident in Norway or has a business in Norway can apply for an EU design.

 The application has to be sent to the European Union Intellectual Property Office (EUIPO), located in Alicante (Spain).

 Do you need help in applying for an EU design?